TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheInstallTool/Index.rst

 Upgrade wizard
 """"""""""""""

 You don't need the upgrade wizard while *installing* TYPO3.
-It will be explained in a later chapter about upgrading TYPO3.
+This function will be explained in a later chapter about upgrading TYPO3.

 .. _system-environment: